 Such new roads do not create commerce but redirect it to towns along it, as the railroads redirected commerce inland from the big rivers.
 Whether it will stem the hemorrhage of population, much less bring in new people remains to be seen.
 At a minimum, running an expressway across Forgottonia is likely to cause what population there is to continue to shift.

 Urbanization is reshaping settlement patterns in places like western Illinois as decisively as in suburban Chicago or Metro East.
-Pittsfield has always been the biggest town in modern Pike County, but while fewer than one in ten Pike Countians lived in the county seat in 1930, by 2000 the town was home to about one in four of the county’s people; Pittsfield’s population thus grew by 75% during 70 years in which the county’s population dropped nearly 29%.
+Pittsfield has always been the biggest town in modern Pike County, but while fewer than one in ten Pike Countians lived in the county seat in 1930, by 2000 the town was home to about one in four of the county’s people; Pittsfield’s population thus grew by 75 percent during 70 years in which the county’s population dropped nearly 29 percent.
 Canton is another example.
-Since 1940 that Fulton County town has grown from nearly 12,000 to more than 15,000 in a period in which the county’s population shriveled some 14%, from roughly 44,600 to 38,300.
+Since 1940 that Fulton County town has grown from nearly 12,000 to more than 15,000 in a period in which the county’s population shriveled some 14 percent, from roughly 44,600 to 38,300.

 Thirty years ago the complaint that western Illinois was disappearing from the state’s political consciousness struck most observers as funny.
 Today, the region seems to disappearing, period, and political and business leaders are not laughing.
 Forgottonia is indeed being abandoned—but not by its political representatives.
 Its own people are deserting it.
 The countryside of western Illinois is being depopulated so relentlessly that large parts of it are today a near-desert in social terms.
 Here is nostalgia with a vengeance, as the region really is going back to the way things were in the old days. ●